Psychology 106 - Developmental Psychology » Fall 2020 » Module 5 Exam

 Nellie is a teenager who would like to believe that abortion is wrong and should not be tolerated in any situation.
 However, she also knows that if the fetus has no chance of survival and the mother's life is in jeopardy, this may be a situation in which an abortion is justified.
 She does not believe that one particular stance is correct for all situations but that each situation must be evaluated independently.
 Which of the following best describes Nellie's cognitive pattern?

-B. hypothesis thinking
+A. hypothesis thinking

-D. dualistic thinking
+D. multiple thinking

 Question #41